EndeavourOS-Community-Editions/bspwm/README.md

 ++ changelog
 [june 22 20024]
-* changed from lightdm to sdd (as of lightdm do not show BSPWM session)
+* changed from lightdm to sddm (as of lightdm do not show BSPWM session)
 * changed lxappearance to nwg-look

 ## To Install manually